cbahcevan/turkishsd/README.md

 # Simple Turkish Stemmer and Deasciifier

 It is a simple corpus based Turkish stemmer and deasciifier.
-Generally, it tries to produce all vowel manipulation combinations of the word and search that candidates in the corpus.
+Generally, it tries to produce all letter(vowel, consonant) manipulation combinations of the word and search that candidates in the corpus.

 - It works in Python3.6+
 -  based on @akoksal lemmatizer project